Skip to Main Content

 Do you handle permits and permissions?

-Yes, our location managers coordinate all filming permits across Japanese prefectures.
-We work with Tokyo Location Box, Kyoto Film Office, and local municipal authorities.
+Here is what that looks like on the ground.
+Yes, our location managers set up all filming permits across Japanese prefectures.
+We work with Tokyo Location Box, Kyoto Film Office, and local city authorities.
 Temple and shrine permissions are negotiated individually, as many prohibit commercial filming.

 What about heritage sites and protected locations?

+Here is how the picture comes together.
 We specialize in managing complex locations including Kyoto's temples and shrines, Himeji Castle, and Nara's historic monuments.
-Our managers navigate the Agency for Cultural Affairs requirements and individual temple management protocols — many sacred sites have strict restrictions.
+Our managers handle the Agency for Cultural Affairs needs and person temple management protocols — many sacred sites have strict restrictions.

 How do you handle neighbor and community relations?